nshawn4675/nshawn4675.github.io/_posts/2020-10-10-Minimum-Number-of-Arrows-to-Burst-Balloons.md

 layout: post
 title:  "[LeetCode October Challange] Day 10 - Minimum Number of Arrows to Burst Balloons"
 date:   2020-10-10 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Greedy, Sort, Facebook, Amazon]
+tags: [Medium, Array, Greedy, Sorting, Facebook, Amazon, C++]
 ---
 There are some spherical balloons spread in two-dimensional space.
 For each balloon, provided input is the start and end coordinates of the horizontal diameter.
 Since it's horizontal, y-coordinates don't matter, and hence the x-coordinates of start and end of the diameter suffice.
 The start is always smaller than the end.